grame-cncm/faustlibraries/README.md

 - add all the new files using `git add docs`
 - commit using `git commit -am "message"` (so new files and deleted files will be commited, except docs/CNAME file)
 - and push the commit

+### WARNING!!

+- never delete the **docs/CNAME file** (which is mandatory for the final generated site to work)
+- in case it has been removed, restore it using `git checkout docs/CNAME`